-To be eligible to register for any of the Data Science programmes, applicants must have the following:
+To be eligible to register for any of the Data Science programmes, you must have the following:

-A bachelor's degree (or an acceptable equivalent) in a relevant subject which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University.
+- A bachelor's degree (or an acceptable equivalent) in a relevant subject which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University. - Previous degrees should normally include a sufficient level of programming such as Python detailed in your transcript.
+Whilst other degrees such as Engineering and Mathematics will be considered on a case by case basis.